 If the status of your SMSF changes from proportional to segregated after 9 November 2016, you could lose eligibility for CGT relief.
 However, if the reverse happens (changing from segregated to proportional) after 9 November 2016, then CGT relief must be calculated at the date the change occurred, rather than at 30 June 2017.

-It’s important to talk to your accountant or advisor about any planned contributions, rollovers or new pensions so that incomplete instructions don’t jeopardise the ability of your SMSF to maintain a consistent tax structure through to 30 June.
+It’s important to talk to your accountant or adviser about any planned contributions, rollovers or new pensions so that incomplete instructions don’t jeopardise the ability of your SMSF to maintain a consistent tax structure through to 30 June.

 CGT relief is optional and that’s a good thing